 The Company has received, from each of the Independent Non-Executive Directors, an annual confirmation of each of their independence pursuant to Rule 3.13 of the Listing Rules.
 The Company considers all of the Independent Non-Executive Directors are independent.

 CONTRACT OF SIGNIFICANCE

-During the Year, there was no contract of significance between the Company or any of its subsidiaries, and a controlling shareholder or any of its subsidiaries.
+During the year ended 31 December 2024, there was no contract of significance between the Company or any of its subsidiaries, and a controlling shareholder or any of its subsidiaries.

 MANAGEMENT CONTRACTS